multisynq/multiblaster-tutorial/README.md

 In a more complex application, you should design the JSON persistence format carefully, e.g. by including a version number so that future code versions can correctly interpret the data written by an older version.
-Croquet makes no assumptions about this, it only stores and retrieves that data.
+Multisynq makes no assumptions about this, it only stores and retrieves that data.

 From this point on, even when you change the model code, the highscores